jorge-sepulveda/blog/content/posts/domain-setup.md

 ### The dismantling of my beautiful creation

-I've mentioned in my [previous blog post](dev-blog-intro.md) that I will fight Hugo sometimes, and they picked the wrong guy.
+Having a blog where I can describe my battles with tech is awesome.
+Github picked a fight, and they picked the wrong guy.
 After registering my site, the theme completely dissapeared and I'm left with this.
 Look how they massacred my boy!

 ![ohno](/img/broken-page.png)